Skip to main content

 To configure engagement navigation action type:

-Note: The options are available based on the step index.
-For example, the first step will have Next and Skip options.
-The last step will have End and Restart options.
+Note: The options available are based on the step index.
+For example, the first step will have Next and Skip options, whereas the last step will have Previous and Start Over options.

 Update User Attribute